nchain-innovation/tcpBridge/README.md

 See also [docs/zk_engine](./docs/zk_engine.md).

 If you are running Regtest, you can jump to [Quick setup with Regtest](#quick-setup-with-regtest)

+If you are interested in Ethereum example, you can find the instructions here [README](./evm/README.md).

 ### Publish Sui packages and setup sui cli